slimreaper35/dockerfile-parser-rs/README.md

 ### Instruction case sensitivity

 The instructions are not case-sensitive.
 However, the library works only with uppercase instructions for simplicity and consistency.
-Using uppercase instructions is also recommended convention in [Dockerfile](https://docs.docker.com/reference/dockerfile/#format) format documentation.
+Using uppercase instructions is also a recommended convention in [Dockerfile](https://docs.docker.com/reference/dockerfile/#format) format documentation.

 ### Instruction arguments ordering